For this church:

 Features from the 12th century can be seen in the chancel arch, the well preserved north arcade, the reset door in the north aisle and the unrestored south doorway with its tympanum bearing a carved dragon.
 There are Perpendicular windows of the 14th century in the nave, north aisle and chancel and two lancets at the west end.
 There is a rustic Jacobean communion rail with turned balusters.
 The piers of the north arcade are round and the central one has a rare sheela-na-gig.

-There is some late 19th century stained glass by Kempe and a window showing William Bradford and the Mayflower installed in 1992.
+There is some late 19th century stained glass and a window showing William Bradford and the Mayflower installed in 1992.

 In 1897 the north aisle was built in memory of William Bradford.
 He lived in Austerfield and worshipped here and at Babworth.
 He was one of the Separatists who sailed in the Mayflower in 1620 and became Governor of New Plymouth.